freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 08/29/2025 After what I just learned, the game has changed.
+If you don't hold $PLSX right now, you're NGMI.

 + 05/22/2025 ALL narratives and influencers about Pulsechain were incorrect.

 + 04/01/2025 WE FINALLY DID IT!
 10,000,000x ON BOTH $PLS & PLSX SAC!
 WE WON!
 THEY WERE WRONG!
 THE HATERS LOST!
 RICHARD HEART DESTROYED EVERYONE WITH HIS GENIUS!
 April Fools...we are such fools